Maryam-Sayadi/bioinformatics-workbook/Appendix/ProcessingProteinSequencingData.md

 For each replicate, we will normalize each abundance by dividing it by the average PRTC of the corresponding replicate.

-* Note: You can skip the next two sections and go to `Merging data files` if you are familiar with the autofill capability of Excel and know how to normalized values.
+* Note: You can skip the next three sections and go to `Merging data files` if you are familiar with the autofill capability of Excel and know how to normalized values.

 ##### Calculating the normalized values: